This Year’s Best Training Planning, Management & Enablement Guide with Tools and Templates

 It is basically an evaluation of: What do employees (Trainees) know today versus what do they need to know as part of this staff training plan?
 The difference between what they know today and what they need to know is the knowledge delta around which your company training program template should be structured.
 More on this below when we discuss how to prepare training plan strategies.

-You can enter this identified knowledge gap, if using the OCM Solution training plan software, into the “Skills Needed” column.
+You can enter this identified knowledge gap, if using the OCMS Portal training plan software, into the “Course Description and Objective” field when entering or editing a training course.
 This informs your team as to the key skills this template of training plan delivery needs to include when training materials are created.

 Create a List of Trainers & Identify the Training Delivery Platform